nzhoward/daily-coding-problem/README.md

 Do this in O(M + N) time (where M and N are the lengths of the lists) and constant space.

 [Solution](https://github.com/nzhoward/daily-coding-problem/blob/master/solutions/day20.py)

 ---
+### Day 21 [Easy]
+This problem was asked by Facebook.

+A builder is looking to build a row of N houses that can be of K different colors.
+He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.

+Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.

+---
+### Day 22 [Medium]
+This problem was asked by Microsoft.

+Given a dictionary of words and a string made up of those words (no spaces), return the original sentence in a list.
+If there is more than one possible reconstruction, return any of them.
+If there is no possible reconstruction, then return null.

+For example, given the set of words 'quick', 'brown', 'the', 'fox', and the string "thequickbrownfox", you should return ['the', 'quick', 'brown', 'fox'].

+Given the set of words 'bed', 'bath', 'bedbath', 'and', 'beyond', and the string "bedbathandbeyond", return either ['bed', 'bath', 'and', 'beyond] or ['bedbath', 'and', 'beyond'].

+---